Fixed Parking Ticket vs. DoNotPay

 What Happened to Fixed, The Parking App?

-Fast forward to 2016, a large legal firm with tech expertise bought the business.
+Fast forward to 2016, a large firm with tech expertise bought the business.
 Apparently, the deal with Mark did not close and the app had problems with San Francisco, Oakland, and LA.
 As to what happened to lead to the buyout, here are some of the things that we know :

 • The app had problems with the San Francisco Municipal Transportation Agency (SFMTA).
 The latter requested that Fixed stop faxing contest letters en masse.
 When Fixed failed to do so, the SFMTA turned off its fax machine.
 Eventually, Xerox — who SFMTA outsources their website back-ends to — employed third parties to block Fixed through IP blocking and CAPTCHA measures.